unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Actions**

 **_Multiattack_**.
-The captain makes three melee attacks: two with its scimitar and one with its ion dagger.
-Or the captain makes two ranged attacks with its ion daggers.
+The captain makes three melee attacks: two with its Ion Blade and one with its ion dagger.
+Or the captain makes two ranged attacks with its scorcher.

-**_Scimitar_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 6 (1d6 + 3) slashing damage.
+**_Ion Blade_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 6 (1d6 + 3) slashing damage.

 **_ion dagger_**. _Melee or Ranged Weapon Attack:_ +5 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 5 (1d4 + 2)  piercing damage.

+**_scorcher_**. _Ranged Weapon Attack:_ +3 to hit, range 80 ft./320 ft., one target. _Hit:_ 5 (1d8 + 1) piercing damage.

 **Reactions**

 **_Parry_**.
 The captain adds 2 to its AC against one melee attack that would hit it.
 To do so, the captain must see the attacker and be wielding a melee weapon.

-It takes a strong personality, ruthless cunning, and a silver tongue to keep a gang of bandits in line.
-The **bandit captain** has these qualities in spades.
+It takes a strong personality, ruthless cunning, and a silver tongue to keep a gang of Space Pirates in line.
+The **Space Pirate captain** has these qualities in spades.

-In addition to managing a crew of selfish malcontents, the **pirate captain** is a variation of the bandit captain, with a ship to protect and command.
+In addition to managing a crew of selfish malcontents, the **pirate captain** is a variation of the Space Pirate captain, with a ship to protect and command.
 To keep the crew in line, the captain must mete out rewards and punishment on a regular basis.

-More than loot, a bandit captain or pirate captain craves infamy.
+More than loot, a Space Pirate captain or pirate captain craves infamy.
 A prisoner who appeals to the captain’s vanity or ego is more likely to be treated fairly than a prisoner who does not or claims not to know anything of the captain’s colorful reputation.

 ### Berserker